66733-0948-XX Erbitux 100 MG/50ML SOLN (LILLY)

 Used in combination with afatinib

-Progressed on EGFR tyrosine kinase inhibitor therapy (e.g., gefitinib or erlotinib)
+Individual has progressed on EGFR tyrosine kinase inhibitor therapy (e.g., afatinib, gefitinib or erlotinib) with ANY ONE of the following:

 Penile Cancer for use as single agent treatment for subsequent therapy of metastatic disease